 5. Visit the volcano

 Another thing I’m kicking myself for not doing is visiting the volcano in the centre of the caldera and climbing up to its crater.
 You can also swim in the volcanically heated waters of nearby bays.
-Expedia’s afternoon boat trip takes you to the volcano and the island of Thirassia.
+This boat trip takes you to the volcano and the island of Thirassia.

 My 5 favourite things to eat on Santorini